Section Crystals for Electronics

 Our aim is to produce small series of prototype substrates with tailored properties from semiconductor crystals with promising properties and to make these available to research partners to enable innovation in epitaxial and device processes or new applications.
 This requires not only the optimization of crystal growth and preparation processes with regard to technological capability, but also the development of standardized and efficient characterization methods for each specific material.

-Aluminium nitride (AlN) crystals are grown by physical vapor phase transport (PVT) in crucibles of TaC or W and must have low dislocation densities and relevant diameters (1") regardless of the intended application.
-Prerequisites for the growth of AlN crystals of high crystalline quality are the availability of low-defect seeds, the avoidance of impurity precipitation during heating up and an optimal T-field design (e.g. high T).
+Aluminium nitride (AlN) crystals are grown via physical vapor transport (PVT) in crucibles made of TaC or W and must have low dislocation densities and relevant diameters (>= 1") regardless of the planned application.
+Prerequisites for the production of AlN crystals with high crystalline quality are the availability of low-defect seeds, the avoidance of impurity precipitation during heating and an optimal T-field design (e.g. high T, low T gradients).

-Diameter increase is achieved by gradual seed increase in several successive growth runs with suppression of parasitic growth and slow lateral growth using suitable lateral T-gradients.
-For the application as a substrate for UV emitters (<= 280 nm) a sufficient transparency in the targeted wavelength range is required, which can be adjusted by specifically influencing the concentrations of the main impurities O, C and Si.
+The increase in diameter is achieved by a gradual increase of seed diameters in several successive growth runs with suppression of parasitic growth and slow lateral growth by means of suitable lateral T-gradients.
+For use as a substrate for UV emitters, sufficient transparency is required in the desired wavelength range, which can be adjusted as required by specifically influencing the concentrations of the main impurities O, C and Si.
+Electrically conductive substrates for the production of vertical power electronics components are not yet available and the IKZ has set itself the goal of systematically investigating the underlying physical processes in order to realize n-conductive substrates technologically in case of success.

 Carsten Hartmann, Lucinda Matiwe, Jürgen Wollweber, Ivan Gamov, Klaus Irmscher, Matthias Bickermann, Thomas Straubinger